appwrite/docs/app/views/docs/oauth-providers/google.md

 ## Creating a Google OAuth2.0 client

-To use Google OAuth with Appwrite, you need to create an OAuth 2.0 client from your google cloud console.
+To use Google OAuth with Appwrite, you need to create an OAuth 2.0 client from your Google Cloud console.
 You can do this by following the [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849) guide from Google.

 - When prompted to provide an **Application type**, select **web application**, irrespective of your target platform.
-This is because the communication occurs between Appwrite (a Web App) and the OAuth2 provider.
+This is because the communication occurs between Appwrite (a web app) and the OAuth2 provider on behalf of your web or mobile app.
 - When prompted to provide a **Authorized redirect URIs** field, provide the **URI** found in the **Google OAuth2 Settings** modal from your Appwrite console.

 After you've created the OAuth client, you can head back to your Appwrite console to complete the form in the **Google OAuth2 Settings** modal.